-Seth Rogovoy is a writer, editor, award-winning critic, book author, lecturer, teacher, musician, radio commentator, talent buyer’s agent, cultural programmer, marketing consultant, and amateur photographer.
+Seth Rogovoy is a writer, editor, award-winning critic, book author, lecturer, teacher, musician, radio commentator, talent buyer’s agent, cultural programmer, marketing consultant, record producer, and amateur photographer.

 Seth is editor and publisher of The Rogovoy Report – an online magazine of cultural and critical news and observations — and BerkshireDaily – a five-day a week e-newsletter aggregating news, features, and commentary from around the corner and around the globe.

 Seth also does cultural, editorial and marketing consulting.
-He is the programming consultant for the Yiddish Book Center in Amherst, Mass., where he curates the center’s the annual YIDSTOCK: Festival of New Yiddish Music, which debuted in summer 2012 under his direction.
+He is the programming consultant for the Yiddish Book Center in Amherst, Mass., where he curates the center’s the annual YIDSTOCK: Festival of New Yiddish Music, which debuted in summer 2012 under his artistic direction.

 Seth is the author of Bob Dylan: Prophet Mystic Poet (Scribner, 2009) a full-length analysis of Bob Dylan’s life and work, and The Essential Klezmer: A Music Lover’s Guide to Jewish Roots and Soul Music (Algonquin Books, 2000), the all-time bestselling guide to klezmer music.